Alying/Safe-Travel-Recommender-Service/README.md

     - Now, if you run `reportgenerator` in the command line, it should run with no errors but with `No report files specified` and `No target directory specified` warnings.
 2. From the project root directory, run command `./gen_test_report.sh` __from bash__.
 This command will run all the unit tests, and generate the html coverage report.
     - On Windows, this can be run from git shell.
 3. The generated reports are stored in `test_results/`.
 There is an index.html that shows the coverage of the project.
-Here is the link to the index.html: https://htmlpreview.github.io/?https://github.com/Alying/team_ase_sharp/blob/main/test_results/html/index.html
+Here is the link to the index.html: https://rawcdn.githack.com/Alying/team_ase_sharp/eaa55ec000e2384f218fd7a0479a7e749d2bb195/test_results/html/index.html
+    - Change `Grouping` slider to `No grouping` to see the line coverage percentage for the entire project.

 # Swagger Documentation